Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/Move Glossary.md

 “ADD +X”

 Add this number to your action die.
 This is in addition to any other bonuses you otherwise receive, such as your stat.
 Your action die + your stat + adds is your final action score.
-See page 8 for details.
+See [[The Action Roll]] for details.

 “ALLIES / ALLY”

-An ally (page 25) is a character controlled by another player.
+An [[Other Characters|ally]] is a character controlled by another player.

 [[Ask the Oracle]]

-When you seek inspiration to decide the outcome of a move, resolve what happens next, or get details about your world, you can Ask the Oracle (page 107).
+When you seek inspiration to decide the outcome of a move, resolve what happens next, or get details about your world, you can [[Ask the Oracle]].
 This move lets you ask questions to get a yes/no result or use random prompts for brainstorming.
 When you are playing with a GM, they are the oracle.
 Ask them what happens, or talk it out.

 “COMPANION”

-A companion (page 25) is an NPC asset.
+A [[other characters|companion]] is an NPC asset.

 “CHOOSE”